epezent/implot/README.md

 **Q: Can plots be exported/saved to image?**

 A: Not currently.
 Use your OS's screen capturing mechanisms if you need to capture a plot.
 ImPlot is not suitable for rendering publication quality plots; it is only intended to be used as a visualization tool.
 Post-process your data with MATLAB and matplotlib for these purposes.

+**Q: Can ImPlot be used with other languages/bindings?"**
+A: Yes, you can use the C binding, [cimplot](https://github.com/cimgui/cimplot) with most high level languages.

 ## Gallery